ain/tekkie.dev/_posts/2018-01-07-facebook-detox-experiment.md

 ### Privacy

 Facebook's success builds on privacy violations.
-You're in a private chat on Facebook talking about a football team you've never mentioned before and 2 minutes later you have a fan gear ad of the team in your Newsfeed.
-Your private data is digested and sold to the highest bidder for advertising purposes.
+You're in a private chat telling your friend about a football team you've never mentioned before and 2 minutes later you have a fan gear ad of the team in your Newsfeed.
+All your data, however private, is digested for advertising purposes.

-3 years ago in 2014 I joined @maxschrems' class act against Facebook exactly because of it.
+3 years ago in 2014 I joined @maxschrems' class action against Facebook<sup>[1](#class-act-against-facebook)</sup> exactly because of it.

 ### Negativity

 Facebook provides an excellent platform for flat earthers, anti-vaxxers, trumpists.
-Hate speech and alternative facts distribute without control.
+Hate speech and alternative facts distribute with little control.
 The more people like this type of content, the more likely it is to appear on their Newsfeeds.
-Facebook's algorithm takes care of that.
-For the advertising revenue.
+Facebook's algorithm takes care of that for obvious reasons: getting people hooked for higher advertising conversions.

-Your _fast friends_ are the likely distributors of such content.
-Any confrontations will lead to arguments concluding on a negative note.
+_Fast friends_ are the usual suspects of corrupt Newsfeed and whilst confronting them is not mandatory, it's sad to witness.
+Not merely a presumption, Facebook use has been directly linked to depression<sup>[2](#facebook-linked-to-depression)</sup>.

 ## The experiment